 Price: $155+ USD per night

 Geographically, this is one of the farthest north yurts in upper Michigan you can find.
 Located just across the street from Au Train Lake, you’ll enjoy full beach access.
-Rent a canoe, kayak, or boat for the day and enjoy all the splendor of lake life.
+Rent a canoe, kayak, or boat for the day and enjoy lake life’s splendor.
 The unit has a queen canopy bed and a cot stored underneath for an additional guest.
 The yurt includes plenty of modern amenities, like a cable TV, small refrigerator, microwave, and Keurig coffee machine.
 If you want to cook over an open fire, there is a charcoal grill and bonfire pit.
 The bathroom is just a short walk away.

 Price: $90+ USD per night